PranamBhat/csharp-interview-questions-2025/INTERVIEW_QUESTIONS.md

 This file contains a curated list of C# / .NET interview questions.

-1. how token gets created jwt in c#
+1. How token gets created - JWT using C#
 2. async/await
 3. DI in .net core and .net
-4. Innumerable vs iqueriable
+4. IEnumerable vs IQueryable
-5. Design patterns
+5. Design Patterns
-6. Cqrs pattern
+6. CQRS Pattern
-7. Secure api in C#
+7. Secure API in C#
-8. How to increase performance in c#
+8. How to increase performance in C#
-9. Horizontal and vertical scaling - api
+9. Horizontal and vertical scaling - API
-10. containerization in c# to support xml and json in web api
+10. Containerization in C# to support XML and JSON in Web API
-11. Rest vs restful api
+11. REST vs Restful API
 12. POST vs PUT
-13. SOLID principles
+13. SOLID Principles
 14. LISKOV Principle
 15. What are value types and reference types in C#?
 16. Explain boxing and unboxing.